awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-dynamodb-table.md

 You should be aware of the following behaviors when working with DynamoDB tables:
 + AWS CloudFormation typically creates DynamoDB tables in parallel\.
 However, if your template includes multiple DynamoDB tables with indexes, you must declare dependencies so that the tables are created sequentially\.
 Amazon DynamoDB limits the number of tables with secondary indexes that are in the creating state\.
 If you create multiple tables with indexes at the same time, DynamoDB returns an error and the stack operation fails\.
 For an example, see [DynamoDB Table with a DependsOn Attribute](#cfn-dynamodb-table-examples-dependson)\.
-+ Updates to `AWS::DynamoDB::Table` resources that are associated with `AWS::ApplicationAutoScaling::ScalableTarget` resources will always result in an update failure and then an update rollback failure\.
-The following `ScalableDimension` attributes cause this problem when associated with the table:
-  + dynamodb:table:ReadCapacityUnits
-  + dynamodb:table:WriteCapacityUnits
-  + dynamodb:index:ReadCapacityUnits
-  + dynamodb:index:WriteCapacityUnits

-  As a workaround, please deregister scalable targets before performing updates to `AWS::DynamoDB::Table` resources\.

 ## Syntax<a name="aws-resource-dynamodb-table-syntax"></a>